 - Giyougo: Sounds that express descriptive movement.

-- Double Form - The word [ワクワク] is usually repeated.
+- Double Form – The word is usually repeated [ワクワク].

 We also recommend reading: